PenguinGovernor/PenguinGovernor.github.io/templates/body.md

 I'm proud of my team's work and I'm happy to show it off!

 You can find all of our work at our [GitHub organization](https://github.com/UCSC-CSE123).

-You can also our design document on my LinkedIn that's linked below (pun intended).
+You can also find our design document on my LinkedIn that's linked below (pun intended).

 ## The Babel Sandbox